-Vehicles which have previously been used by a selfemployed farmer (FA), but are no longer used over 50% of the time for farming, are excluded for 1 year from the date the farmer terminates his farming selfemployment; or disabled AG member (ME), regardless of the purpose of such transportation.
+Vehicles which have previously been used by a selfemployed farmer (FA), but are no longer used over 50% of the time for farming, are excluded for 1 year from the date the farmer terminates his farming self-employment; or

+The vehicle is necessary to transport a physically disabled AG member (ME), regardless of the purpose of such transportation.
 It need not be specially equipped or used exclusively or primarily by the disabled person.
 This exclusion is not limited to 1 for each AG, but is limited to 1 for each physically disabled person in the AG.